apache/echarts-doc/en/option/series/parallel.md

 ## inactiveOpacity(number) = 0.05

-In box selection, the unselected line would be set as this『transparency』 (which could lead to melanized effect).
+When perform brush selection, the unselected lines will be set as this transparency rate (which could darken those lines).

 ## activeOpacity(number) = 1

-In box selection, the selected line would be set as this『opacity』 (which could lead to highlighted effect).
+When perform brush selection, the selected lines will be set as this transparency rate (which could highlight those lines).

+## realtime(boolean) = true

+Whether to update view in realtime.

 ## data(Array)